-And the fiscal cliff crisis was partially solved with the passage of American Taxpayer Relief Act of 2012 on Jan 1, 2013.
+The fiscal cliff crisis was partially solved with the passage of the American Taxpayer Relief Act of 2012 on Jan 1, 2013.
 This meant that there was a compromise that taxes should not be increased beyond a limit and there should not be excessive cuts on public expenditure.
 But this compromise had another problem – the debt ceiling – associated with it.
-That too, a self imposed, technical and policy issue.
+That too, is a self-imposed, technical, and policy issue.

 $1 trillion-plus annual budget gap of US!

-Hope you are now clear with the fact that economic condition of US is not very good. $1 trillion-plus is the US annual budget gap (A figure which is around India’s GDP).
+Hope you are now clear about the fact that the economic condition of the US is not very good. $1 trillion-plus is the US annual budget gap (A figure which is around India’s GDP).
 Too much budget deficit is not good for any economy.
-The risk of reduction of credit rating always exist.
-Also there are more chances of populism.
-So Budget Control Act of 2011 imposed restrictions on the debt limit of US government.
+The risk of reduction of credit rating always exists.
+Also, there are more chances of populism.
+So Budget Control Act of 2011 imposed restrictions on the debt limit of the US government.
 And that value was 16.399 trillion dollars.

 Can you think of any way of reducing the $1 trillion-plus US annual budget deficit?
-The usual way out is either increase tax or reduce spending.
-But this contradicts with the compromise on Fiscal Cliff crisis.
-Besides, the two houses of US congress, are on two different pages, creating a dead lock.
+The usual way out is either to increase taxes or reduce spending.
+But this contradicts the compromise on the Fiscal Cliff crisis.
+Besides, the two houses of the US Congress, are on two different pages, creating a deadlock.
 So what to do then?

-What was needed to solve Fiscal Cliff crisis was directly antagonistic to the solution of US debt ceiling crisis.
-So it turned out that the solution to resolve US debt ceiling crisis was not to reduce the debt; but rather increase or suspend the debt ceiling limit itself!
+What was needed to solve the Fiscal Cliff crisis was directly antagonistic to the solution of the US debt ceiling crisis.
+So it turned out that the solution to resolve the US debt ceiling crisis was not to reduce the debt, but rather increase or suspend the debt ceiling limit itself!

 What is Debt ceiling?
 Who sets this figure?

 - The limit is set by Congress.
-United States will not be able to borrow any more money if it cross the debt ceiling and would, in theory, be forced to slash spending to make ends meet.
+The United States will not be able to borrow any more money if it crosses the debt ceiling and would, in theory, be forced to slash spending to make ends meet.

 - The debt limit does not control or limit the ability of the federal government to run deficits or incur obligations.
 Rather, it is a limit on the ability to pay obligations already incurred.
 It does not prohibit Congress from creating further obligations upon the United States.
 The ceiling was last set at $16.4 trillion in 2011.